-As illustrated in Figure 7 below, the results in this model showed treatment with epetraborole monotherapy led to a rapid 100-fold reduction in viable MAC within five days of treatment initiation and then plateaued after approximately ten days of dosing, which we believe is due most likely to the emergence of strains of M. avium that have developed resistance to epetraborole.
+As illustrated in Figure 7 below, the results in this model showed treatment with epetraborole monotherapy led to a rapid 100-fold reduction in viable MAC within five days of treatment initiation.
+The MAC reduction observed in this study is comparable to the triple-drug standard of care regimen on its own, which is similar to what is seen in the mouse model.
+This reduction reached a plateau after approximately ten days of dosing, which we believe is due most likely to the emergence of strains of M. avium that have developed resistance to epetraborole.
 This is an expected result that has been observed when all other antimycobacterial agents are used as monotherapy in this model.
-However, when epetraborole was dosed along with the standard of care combination therapy, no epetraborole resistance was observed.
+Treatment with standard of care combination therapy, in this case clarithromycin, rifabutin, and ethambutol, led to decreased bacterial counts compared to epetraborole monotherapy.
+The addition of epetraborole to the standard of care combination therapy reduced bacterial counts further over the first 21 days of the experiment and no epetraborole resistance was observed.